Seirdy/moac/README.md

 If the user supplies both mass and energy, the given energy will be replaced with the mass-energy of the provided mass if the given mass-energy is lower.

 If the user supplies both a password and a password entropy, the given entropy will be replaced with the calculated entropy of the provided password if the calculated entropy is lower.
+If the user does not supply entropy or the physical values necessary to calculate it, the default entropy is `256` (the key length of AES-256).

 Time and energy are the two bottlenecks to computation; the final result will be based on whichever is a greater bottleneck.
 With the default energy per guess (the Landauer limit), energy should always be a greater bottleneck.